 Impact

 The msgpack decoder in shamaton/msgpack fails to validate the input buffer length when processing truncated fixext data (format codes 0xd4‑0xd8).
-This oversight causes an out‑of‑bounds read that triggers a runtime panic, resulting in a denial of service.
-The vulnerability, identified as a buffer overread (CWE‑805), allows an attacker to disrupt services by supplying malformed MsgPack payloads.
+This leads to an out‑of‑bounds read (CWE‑125) that triggers a runtime panic, resulting in a denial of service.
+The vulnerability also represents a buffer overread (CWE‑805), allowing an attacker to disrupt services by supplying malformed MsgPack payloads.

 Affected Systems